-- Service Canada, Ontario Region designed and delivered a passport clinic in a remote fly-in community in fall 2017 in response to individual community needs. - The success was a direct result of extensive pre-work completed by a newly hired Service Canada NORCA employee. - It resulted in an entrepreneurial opportunity for a community member (commercial photographer).
+- Service Canada, Ontario Region designed and delivered a passport clinic in a remote fly-in community in fall 2017 in response to individual community needs. - This successful initiative was a direct result of extensive pre-work completed by a newly hired Service Canada NORCA employee. - It resulted in an entrepreneurial opportunity for a community member (commercial photographer).